 Well, we still haven’t seen Drina, but soon there was a sign to turn to Banja Koviljacha.
 Here are some facts I didn’t mention earlier.
 The spa was popular during Turkish rule as Smrdan-Bara or Smrdan-Banja („smelly pond“ or „smelly spa“), since its sulfur waters and black mud could be smelled long before one reaches the spot.
 Nowadays, you first go into the big green park, nice, clean, packed with colorful flowers.
 Around it – villas and accommodation objects.
 Peaceful place, just a passenger or two.

 The spa is under state protection since 1867.
 Vuk Karadzic (famous linguist) and Dositej Obradovic (writer and the first Serbian Education Minister) were guests here, while Karadjordje, the leader of the First Serbian Uprising in 1804, was healing his wounds in the spa.
 Grand balls were held here, attended even by Serbian king Aleksandar Karadjordjevic.
 The place was officially turned into a health resort in 1908 during the rule of king Petar Karadjordjevic the First.

 Their busts are aligned along the promenade and the place is even now popular as the King’s Spa.

-Villas, luxury hotels were built in Banja Koviljaca in 1920’s and 1930’s.
-Famous Kur Salon was built in 1932 along with the casino, and it was the first casino in the Balkans.
-Musicians and orchestras payed to play in the grand hall, and sometimes they have waited for months to perform there.
-The king’s gambling table is now displayed in Sarajevo’s Museum of Natural History in Bosnia.
+Villas, luxury hotels were built in Banja Koviljaca in the 1920s and 1930s.
+Famous Kur-salon was built in 1932 along with the casino, and it was the first casino in the Balkans.
+Musicians and orchestras paid to play in the grand hall, and sometimes they have waited for months to perform there.
+They say that the king’s gambling table is now displayed in Sarajevo’s Museum of Natural History in Bosnia.